oschweitzer/learning-resources/react_lesson.md

 Components are the core building blocks of React applications.
 A React application could be depicted as a component tree, with a root component ("App") and a certain amount of nested child components.

 Components are very useful, because they allow to write more manageable, reusable code.
-Your components can be static or you can configure them by passing arguments (which is called `props` in React).
+Your components can be static or you can configure them by passing arguments (which are called `props` in React).

 A component needs to return JSX code to tell React which HTML code it should render to the real [DOM (Document Object Model)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).